sst/sst/www/docs/advanced/importing-resources.md

 ## Limitations

 In general, most SST constructs support using existing AWS resources.
-You can find an example in each construct's doc.
-However, the following limitations should be noted:
+You can find examples in the doc for the construct.
+However, the following AWS limitations should be noted:

-- [`Bucket`](../constructs/Bucket.md) does not support adding notifications to existing S3 Buckets;
+- [`Bucket`](../constructs/Bucket.md) does not support adding notifications to existing S3 Buckets.
-- [`Auth`](../constructs/Auth.md) does not support configuring triggers to existing Cognito User Pool.
+- [`Auth`](../constructs/Auth.md) does not support configuring triggers to existing Cognito User Pools.